St. John of the Cross

 A Yearning of the Heart

 St. John of the Cross, given the name Juan de Yepes y Alvarez, was born in 1542 in Fontiveros, a small village near Avila in Old Castille, Spain.
 His parents were Gonzalo de Yepes and Catalina Alvarez.
-Their family was very poor because Gonzalo, who was from a noble family in Tolde, had been disowned and thrown out of his home for marrying Catalina who was a humble silk weaver.
+Their family was very poor because Gonzalo, who was from a noble family in Tolde, had been disowned and thrown out of his home for marrying Catalina, who was a humble silk weaver.
 Catalino died when John was still young.
-His mother found work weaving which helped her to raise her children.
+His mother found work weaving, which helped her raise her children.

 The Carmelite Journey